Gildone

 Gildone is a hill town and comune in the province of Campobasso, in the Molise region (southern Italy).
-At its peak, the town consisted of 3,000 inhabitants, but the population now numbers about 900.
+At its peak, the town consisted of 3,000 inhabitants, but the population now numbers about 750.
 The town is in a rural area surrounded by farms dotted with olive trees and sheep, and is located about 15 minutes southeast of the city of Campobasso.

-Gildone became famous because the great-grandparents of Ariana Grande (Antonio Grande and Filomena Iavenditti) lived here before moving to America in 1912.